 The Bodhisatta was once a tree fairy.
-He lived in a giant flame-of-the-forest tree and a black lion often came to rest under it when he was out hunting.
-One day a strong wind snapped a branch off the tree and it fell on the lion’s shoulder.
+He lived in a giant flame of the forest tree, and a black lion often came to rest under it when he was out hunting.
+One day a strong wind snapped a branch off the tree, and it fell on the lion’s shoulder.
 In great pain, the lion cursed the Bodhisatta and vowed to have his tree ripped out of the ground and chopped to bits.
-Then he set off to find a man to help him.
+Then he sought a man who would do it.

-His home about to be destroyed, the Bodhisatta decided to get revenge on the lion.
+His home about to be destroyed, the Bodhisatta wanted to get revenge on the lion.
 He materialized into the form of a forester and struck up a conversation with the carpenter, who told him that a black lion had recommended this tree.
 The Bodhisatta told him attaching a thin strip of hide from a black lion around the outer edge of a wheel would make it very strong.
 The carpenter thought this was a good idea, but didn’t know where he could find a black lion.
-The Bodhisatta called him a fool and said this tree wasn’t going to get up and run away.
-He should go find the lion who recommended this tree: ask him which parts of the tree to cut, and then when he suspects nothing, strike him with the axe.
-The carpenter felt this was his lucky day and he went to kill the lion, then came back and cut down the tree.
+The Bodhisatta called him stupid and said this tree wasn’t going to get up and run away.
+He should find the lion who recommended this tree and ask him which parts to cut.
+Then when the lion suspected nothing, strike him with the axe.
+Feeling this was his lucky day, the carpenter killed the lion, then came back and cut down the tree.

 In the Lifetime of the Buddha

 The Buddha’s Sakya clan was quarreling with another clan over who should get water for their crops after their shared dam ran low at the end of the dry season.
-As tempers flared, people came to blows and the two clans declared war on each other.
+As tempers flared, people came to blows and the two clans declared war.